mmikowski/jquery.event.gevent/README.md

 ### Version 0.1.6 ###
 Allows passing non-array data as second argument to publish.
-When this occurs, the data variable is passed as the second argument (after the event object) to the subscribed functions.
+When this occurs, the data variable is used as the second argument (after the event object) to the subscribed functions.

 ### Version 0.1.7-9 ###